 In 2015, updated provisions of the Law on Immovable Property Tax providing for a rate of 0.5 per cent for natural persons chargeable on the value of real estate properties exceeding the non-taxable amount of EUR 220 000 entered into force.
 By the ruling of September 22nd, 2015, of the Constitutional Court of the Republic of Lithuania, the provisions of the Law on Immovable Property Tax under which tax was charged on the whole immovable property of the family members by applying the same non-taxable value which is applied to one natural person who is not considered a family member were repealed.

 2016 is the last year when the coefficients of the transitional period are applied to land tax.
 A 5-year transitional period set for the calculation of the tax value of land expires namely in 2016, the year during which a 20 per cent discount is applied.

 Amendments to the Law on the Fundamentals of Free Economic Zones

-In accordance with the amendments, in the cases where a FEZ management company in not yet in place, territories of free economic zones (“FEZ”), except for land parcels intended for infrastructure, may be leased to investors.
+In accordance with the amendments, in the cases where a Free Economic Zone (FEZ) management company in not yet in place, territories of FEZ, except for land parcels intended for infrastructure, may be leased to investors.
 Later, when the land parcels within the FEZ territory are leased, in whole or in part, to the FEZ management company, the investors having become a FEZ company must be offered no less favourable terms of land lease than those that had existed before the land parcels within the FEZ territory were leased, in whole or in part, to the FEZ management company.

 It is also provided that the structures and infrastructure facilities that are owned by the state (municipality) may be leased, given as loan for use or sold namely to the FEZ management company, which was not provided in the previous wording of the Law.